Pathly-Travel/pahtly-app/docs/API.md

 ## Overview

-This Laravel DTO application provides a clean REST API built with Domain Driven Design principles.
+This Pathly App provides a clean REST API built with Domain Driven Design principles.
 All endpoints use DTOs for type-safe data handling and Actions for business logic.

 ## Authentication